hippodippo/PB-for-J/README.md

 3.)
 Once the pbforj.rb file is placed within your _posts directory, go download [Ruby](https://www.ruby-lang.org/en/downloads/ "Ruby") if you do not already have it on your system. <br />

 4.)
 Once Ruby is successfully installed on your system, make sure Ruby can be accessed through your terminal.
-Try typing "ruby -v" to check.
+Try typing `ruby -v` to check.
 Windows users may have to include it in their path manually. <br />

 5.)
 Once you have verified that ruby is accessible through your terminal, you can now use PB for J. <br />